yborger/Color-Palettes/README.md

 Update 1/23: Idea of rounded colors or palette cards -- i like the idea of rounded and then transform into palette cards? otherwise maybe like stacked palette cards? or like a swatch card like they do when picking out paint colors?
 I think that could be fun.

+update 2/25: swatched colors in gradient in like "pill shapes" or card stack - card stack looked really messy last time so i will draft a few to see if thats still possible otherwise consider other